godxgamer/enc_pass/README.md

 #PWD_INSTAGRAM:10:1707593103:AX9QAIHYJpHZwCg3s2jgkJqvzC9tO3QCvhZZfIO76buh4QYD9gJ8w6VVQ/Q/s8iEfuo2G/x4sAy2KkObhhuTdNCL/gZspTrXp8jVQFocYHD8y+/vUrx13Ec8zwnSQzH6e7aR3CaK8r6Ibe2HaA==

 ### How to Use
--You can make a GET request to the provided endpoint with the required parameters (p , v , m) to obtain the encrypted password.
+-You can make a GET request to the provided endpoint with the required parameters (p , v , m, api_k ) to obtain the encrypted password.

 ### Contact
 - For bulk account creation or any queries, contact the developer on Telegram: [@god_x_gamer](https://telegram.me/god_x_gamer).